 A driver must be properly licensed to operate the size of the vehicle he/she is driving.
 Farmer exemptions from the CDL do exist; however, they must still have the correct classification of license in order to operate certain vehicles.
 The truck-tractor semitrailer combination is treated differently in Illinois than all other vehicle types.
 There are two driver's licenses that can be used to operate a semi.
 The Class A CDL or the Non-CDL Class A with a J51 restriction.
-(J50 restriction is still valid as well.)
+(J50 restriction is still valid as well, but less common and effective.)

-DL NON-C A Combination of vehicles 26,001 pounds or (where the trailer is 10,001 pounds or m А В Single vehicle of 26,001 pounds or mo (may include trailer of 10,000 pounds or В С Single vehicle of more than 16,000 but less than 26,001 pounds (may include trailer of 10,000 pounds or less) C - (m Single vehicle of 16,000 pounds or les nay include trailer of any size so long as the combination is n D DO YOU NEED A CDL?
-NO Does the vehicle or combination of vehicles have GVWR over 26,000 lbs.?
-Note: An individual getting a Non should be able to make a next av appointment for the driving test. ailable Those YES getting a CDL are required to wait .
-14 days.
-Is the vehicle a combination vehicle towing a trailer over 10,000 lbs.
+CDL NON-CDL А Combination of vehicles 26,001 pounds or more. (where the trailer is 10,001 pounds or more) A (J51) В Single vehicle of 26,001 pounds or more. (may include trailer of 10,000 pounds or less) В Single vehicle of more than 16,000 but less than 26,001 pounds (may include trailer of 10,000 pounds or less) С - Single vehicle of 16,000 pounds or less. (may include trailer of any size so long as the combination is not 26,001 pounds or more) D

+DO YOU NEED A CDL?
+Note: An individual getting a Non-CDL license Does the vehicle or combination of vehicles should be able to make a next available NO have GVWR over 26,000 lbs.? appointment for the driving test.
+Those getting a CDL are required to wait 14 days YES after passing the CLP written test.
+Is the vehicle a combination vehicle towing a trailer over You need a class A CDL YES 10,000 lbs.
 GVWR?
-YES You need a class A CDL ΝΟ Does the single vehicle have a GVWR over 26,000 lbs.?
-(Can also include a trailer less than 10,000 lbs.)
-YES You need a Class B CDL ΝΟ Does the single vehicle have a GVWR over 16,000 lbs. but less than 26,001 lbs.?
-YES You need a Class C CDL. ΝΟ Does the vehicle require hazardous material placards?
-YES You need a Class C (Farmers are giver NO exemption of up to 502 gal.)
+NO Does the single vehicle have a GVWR over 26,000 lbs.?
+You need a Class B CDL.
+YES (Can also include a trailer less than 10,000 lbs.)
+NO Does the single vehicle have a GVWR over 16,000 lbs.
+YES You need a Class C license. but less than 26,001 lbs.?
+NO You need a CDL/Endorsement.
+Does the vehicle require hazardous (Farmers are given an HM YES material (HM) placards? exemption of up to 502 gal.)
+NO

 You DO NOT need a CDL.